CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

 * GnuPG: set `ENABLE_GNUPG` to `true`.

-    GnuPG is an extension that provides methods to interact with
+    GnuPG is an extension that provides methods to interact with GNU Privacy Guard (OpenPGP implementation).

 * IonCube: set `ENABLE_IONCUBE` to `true`.